Pretty Patti Protter

 One reason for her exclusive interest in younger men was she wanted to minimize her chances of ending up in her dotage with a man she had to nurse or one who died before she did.
 More importantly, she wanted to increase her chances of getting a man with sufficient stamina to satisfy her still healthy sexual appetite.
 And she didn’t want a man who was so old he had to take a pill or needed fondling before becoming aroused enough to make love to her.

-At sixty-two, she realized she was no longer Pretty Penny Protter, so she took steps to make herself look as young and as attractive as possible.
+At sixty-two, she realized she was no longer Pretty Patti Protter, so she took steps to make herself look as young and as attractive as possible.
 She covered her face with lots of foundation and then applied eyeshadow, eyeliner, a touch of rouge, and her favorite shade of lipstick—hot peach.
 Her favorite beauty salon colored her graying hair blonde and puffed it up so that her prominent nose and jaw looked smaller.

 Her tastes in clothing were impeccable.
 Everything she wore was expensive and the latest fashion.
 And she loved costume jewelry and shoes.
 She called her favorite shoes her follow-me-home heels.
 They were usually some shade of bright red or purple, often accented with an ornament that sparkled.